akhalid88/code-refactor-example/README.md

 -----------------------
 ## Description
 This site is an example in refactoring HTML and CSS code.
 My 'employer' tasked me with cleaning up Horiseon webpage.
+While the site was functional from a users perspecive, the underlyting code could be cleaned up tomake it easier to read for future developers looking to make changes.

 -----------------------
 ## Code Snippet
 Changed div tags to section and article semantic elements and made necessary adjustments to css file.
 Added alt tags to all images.

+NEW CODE
 ```
 <section>
     <article id="search-engine-optimization" class="search-engine-optimization">